AzosFinance/azos-core/docs/src/detailed/proxies/actions/rewarded_actions.md

 ### Payment Flow

-In the HAI ecosystem, when users interact with Jobs contracts for performing key maintenance tasks, the rewards for these actions come from the Stability Fee Treasury.
+In the Azos ecosystem, when users interact with Jobs contracts for performing key maintenance tasks, the rewards for these actions come from the Stability Fee Treasury.
 Upon successful execution of a job, the treasury transfers these rewards internally to the user's account within the protocol.
 Following this, a proxy action is triggered, designed specifically to "burn" these internal coins.
-This burning process essentially converts the internal balance into ERC20 HAI tokens, which are then withdrawn to the user's external wallet.
-Thus, the process seamlessly ensures that users are rewarded in a liquid form of HAI tokens that can be freely used or traded.
+This burning process essentially converts the internal balance into ERC20 AZUSD tokens, which are then withdrawn to the user's external wallet.
+Thus, the process seamlessly ensures that users are rewarded in a liquid form of AZUSD tokens that can be freely used or traded.

 ## 4. Gotchas